 Ludwig II built it as a fantastic summer retreat with the help of a stage designer.
 He admired Richard Wagner, and Neuschwanstein is a homage to the German composer.
 Many scenes of Wagner's operas are depicted in the interior of the castle.
 In fact, Neuschwanstein shares the same name as the castle in Wagner's opera Lohengrin.

 And despite the castle's medieval appearance, Ludwig built in modern technologies of the day, such as flush toilets, running hot and cold water and heating.
 But what set people's imagination truly on fire is the elegant spires jutting up from the spectacular setting and the decadent interior design.
 Neuschwanstein was Walt Disney's inspiration for the Sleeping Beauty Castle in Disneyland and its image has come to symbolize the quintessential castle.

-Tours take crowds of visitors through the apartments and state rooms of the king on the third and fourth floors.
-The second floor were never finished and houses a shop, cafeteria and a multimedia room.
+Tours take crowds of visitors through the apartments and staterooms of the king on the third and fourth floors.
+The second floor was never finished and houses a shop, a cafeteria, and a multimedia room.